 In addition to the physical effects, intense workouts can also tax the nervous system.

 You should take off at least one or two rest days per week.
-In fact, the ACSM recommends beginners give themselves a rest day in between workouts.
+The ACSM recommends beginners give themselves a rest day in between workouts.
 If you’re completely gassed from training hard, take that as a cue to take a full day off, Bracko says.

 This plays into another factor that can impact recovery — your inability to keep your ego or competitive nature in check during rest days or active recovery workouts.

-“For many exercisers, keeping it dialed back — especially on active recovery days — can be a quite a challenge,” says Thieme.
-“For some athletes, that competitive instinct kicks in and suddenly the pace picks up.”
+“For many exercisers, keeping it dialed back — especially on active recovery days — can be quite a challenge,” says Thieme.
+“For some athletes, that competitive instinct kicks in, and suddenly the pace picks up.”